-5) Which of the 4 methods of data collection is involved when a person counts the number of cars passing designated locations on the Los Angeles freeway system?
+5) Which of the four methods of data collection is involved when a person counts the number of cars passing designated locations on the Los Angeles freeway system?

-A) Published sources
+A) published sources

-B) Experimentation
+B) experimentation

-C) Surveying
+C) surveying

-D) Observation
+D) observation

 Answer: D

 Difficulty: Moderate

 Keywords: sources of data

 6) A statistics student found a reference in the campus library that contained the median family incomes for all 50 states.
-She would report her data as being collected using
+She would report her data collection method as

 A) a designed experiment.

 B) observational data.

 C) a random sample.

 D) a published source.

 Answer: D

 Difficulty: Easy

 Keywords: sources of data

 7) The personnel director at a large company studied the eating habits of the company's employees.
 The director noted whether employees brought their own lunches to work, ate at the company cafeteria, or went out to lunch.
 The goal of the study was to improve the food service at the company cafeteria.
 This type of data collection would best be considered as

 A) an observational study.

 B) a designed experiment.

 C) a random sample.

 D) a quota sample.

 Answer: A

 Difficulty: Easy

 Keywords: sources of data